StanfordSpezi/SpeziDataPipeline/README.md

 ## Package Structure

-The SpeziDataPipelineTemplate is organized into several directories, each serving a specific function as part of the overall application.
+The Spezi Data Pipeline is organized into several directories, each serving a specific function as part of the overall application.
 This guide will walk you through the package structure, highlighting the key components and their usage based on your needs and challenges.

 1. `data_access/`